Characters: Pokémon Other Non-Playable Characters

 - Friend to All Living Things: He takes care of abandoned and orphaned Pokémon.
 Just look at the page image.

 - Heroic Blue Screen of Death: Upon the creation of Mewtwo.
-The games only show his atoner attitude, Pokémon Origins shows the BSOD, complete with Oppenheimer quote.
+The games only show his atoner attitude, and Pokémon Origins shows the BSOD.

 - Mad Scientist: There's a picture of him on Cinnabar Island with the description "Dr. Fuji?!?!"
 He was also old friends with Blaine, and is suspected to have been involved with the creation of Mewtwo.